Sean Allan Krill

 Sean Allan Krill (born June 10, 1971) is an American actor and singer who has appeared in film and television, on Broadway, Off-Broadway, and at prestigious regional theaters across the country.
 Krill made his Broadway debut as Sam Carmichael in 2008 in Mamma Mia!.
 He originated the role of Steve Healy in the Alanis Morissette musical Jagged Little Pill for which he was nominated for the 2020 Tony Award for Best Featured Actor in a Musical, and the cast album of the critically acclaimed show was the recipient of the 2020 Grammy Award for Best Musical Theater Album.
+Krill played Governor Slaton in the 2023 Broadway production of Parade, which won the Tony Award for Best Revival.
+He voiced the role of VP Wheeler in the Netflix animated series Jentry Chau vs. the Underworld, and was recently seen as Buddy Holmes in the feature film Song Sung Blue.

 Life and career

 Sean Allan Krill was born in Altus, Oklahoma.
 A self-professed "Air Force brat", Krill lived in many different places as a child, but grew up predominantly in Shelby Township, a suburb of Detroit, Michigan.
 After watching a national tour performance of Les Misérables at The Fisher Theater, Krill was inspired to pursue a career in acting.
 Krill studied at Wayne State University, where he received the Lily Tomlin Scholarship for Theatre.